cncf/tag-security/community/working-groups/supply-chain-security/suply-chain-security-paper-v2/SSCBPv2.md

 For example, a hobby project may use online keys to improve automation of the root of trust, while a certificate authority may require a threshold of offline keys for improved compromise resilience.
 Each organization should perform a risk assessment to determine the scope and severity of a root of trust breach, and harden it accordingly.

-# Part 3: Best Practices Reference {#part-3:-best-practices-reference}
+## Part 3: Best Practices Reference

-# Software supply chain overview {#software-supply-chain-overview}
+## Software supply chain overview

 The software supply chain consists of all of the steps taken to move code from source to production.
 While every supply chain is unique, there are some general steps that are used by most software supply chains.